How to Fight Police Radio Encryption in Your Community

 Advocacy Strategies

-When: City council meetings, police commission hearings, budget sessions
+Use city council meetings, police commission hearings, and budget sessions.
+To be effective:

 - Lead with impact: "Encryption will endanger public safety during emergencies"

-- Ask questions: "Can the chief provide documented cases of scanner-caused harm?"
+- Ask pointed questions: "Can the chief provide documented cases of scanner-caused harm?"

-Power move: Pack the meeting with coalition members wearing coordinated colors—visual impact
+Pack the meeting with coalition members wearing coordinated colors — the visual impact reinforces the breadth of opposition.

 - Email council member offices directly